tmorris6/Nintendo_BI_Project/README.md

 This Project has 3 main parts:

-The Jupyter Notebook with the inital Data Analysis

 **1. Jupyter Notebook: Data Cleaning and Analysis**
 - The Jupyter Notebook contains the core data cleaning and analysis work.
 - Key steps include: